 READ ALSO: Protection for your Most Precious Belonging

 The cost of not installing an antivirus on your Mac can be catastrophic when your entire livelihood is at stake.
 A virus attack can bring your network down for hours or even days, compromise your business network or destroy your data.
 It can lead to disruptions and direct or indirect losses, including the loss of goodwill and customers.
+Don’t forget to use the best wifi extender for gaming and business to improve your work.
 Therefore, it only makes sense to invest in security software.

 What Threats Do An Antivirus For Macs Protect You Against?